This page will give you information about a nephrostomy. If you have any questions, you should ask your GP or other relevant health professional.

 What does the procedure involve?

-The radiologist will insert the catheter through your back and in your kidney using a needle and guidewire (thin flexible wire).
-When the radiologist is satisfied that the needle is in the right position, they will replace it with the catheter.
+When your doctor is satisfied that the needle is in the right position, they will replace it with the catheter.
 The catheter will be attached to a plastic bag to hold the urine.

 What complications can happen?